Coop logo Annual Report

 Foreword

-Total sales in CHF million
+Total sales in CHF billion

-Net sales sustainable ranges in CHF million
+Net sales sustainable ranges in CHF billion

 Joos Sutter